Cervical cancer

 This is GO

-For more information on cervical cancer, you can also look at This is GO, which gives tailored information for people worried about cervical cancer, people diagnosed with cervical cancer and for friends and relatives.
+For more information on cervical cancer, you can also look at This is GO, which gives tailored information for people worried about gynaecological cancer, including cervical cancer.
 This is GO is part of the Women's Health Initiative, a research project supported by the Irish Cancer Society.

 Looking for support?